-2023 Draft Budget Waterfront Park Gates Previous Review: (list dates if relevant, otherwise leave blank) Purchase and install automatic gates at the vehicle entrances for Lighthouse and Edgewater Parks.
-Fund Name Council Priority Waterfront Amount Requested \$45,000 Nature of the expenditure?
-One-Time Project eligible for REET II Funding No Any Additional No Revenue?
-If Yes, Identify Below Expenditure Purpose and Justification omatic vehicle gates at the entrances to Lighthouse Park and Edgewater Pa a programmed timer.
+2023 Budget Waterfront Park Gates Previous Review: (list dates if relevant, otherwise leave blank) Purchase and install automatic gates at the vehicle entrances for Lighthouse and Edgewater Parks.
+Fund Name Council Priority Waterfront Amount Requested Nature of the expenditure?
+Dne-Time Any Additional No \$45,000 Project eligible for REET II Funding No Revenue?
+If Yes, Identify Below

+Purchase and install automatic vehicle gates at the entrances to Lighthouse Park and Edgewater Park.
+Mechanical gates would automate this process on a programmed timer.
 The gates would be held open during park hours.
-O w for vehicles still inside the park to exit, without the need for staff to man l open the gate to allow emergency vehicles to enter the park.
-The gates we
+Once closed, sensors would open the gate arm to allow for vehicles still inside the park to exit, without the need for staff to manually unlock the gate.
 Additional sensors would open the gate to allow emergency vehicles to enter the park.
 The gates would be battery-operated and equipped with solar panels, which would remove the need to do any digging for the installation.
 Police and Public Works staff currently open and close the gate at Edgewater Park during the hours that each park is closed.
 Lighthouse Park does not have a gate, and several times throughout the night, officers remove individuals from the park after it is closed.
 This work is performed in between responding to priority calls for service, which at times will result in a significant delay in closing the parks.